Interpretable Anomaly Detection with DIFFI: Depth-based Isolation Forest Feature Importance: Experimental Results

 \section{Experimental Results}

 We report in this Section experimental results on synthetic and real-world datasets to assess the effectiveness of both the global DIFFI method to perform unsupervised feature selection and its local variant to provide feature importance scores associated to individual predictions.
-We do not provide results on the usage of global DIFFI since it is impossible to get a ground truth measure about what the model has actually learnt.
-For the same reason, any comparison with other state-of-the-art interpretability methods would be meaningless since the latter are usually meant as tools for knowledge discovery, i.e. aimed at providing additional knowledge on the problem/data than on the model itself.

 We make the code publicly available\footnote{\url{https://github.com/mattiacarletti/DIFFI}} to enhance reproducibility of our experimental results and to foster research in the field.